Effective Date. The final rules will take effect on a phased-in schedule starting on October 25, 2016.

 Stay tuned for a more detailed analysis in the days to come once we have a chance to review the text of the final rules.

-Jim Murphy has been a management-side labor and employment lawyer for over 20 years, providing advice and representation to management clients and HR professionals in the defense, shipbuilding, technology, automotive, and entertainment industries.
+Jim Murphy has been a management-side labor and employment lawyer for 23 years, providing advice and representation to corporate clients in the defense, shipbuilding, technology, manufacturing, and entertainment industries.
 As a former corporate counsel, Jim worked side-by-side with business leaders for many years and understands the importance of delivering solutions that are practical and workable.
-Mr. Murphy’s practice focuses on collective bargaining, wage and...
+Mr. Murphy’s practice is dedicated to providing strategic counsel to executives, in-house...